Ecole de guerre-Terre: Organization of schooling curriculum

 EDG-T schooling lasts 33 weeks of core curriculum and 10 weeks of personal project.

 It alternates face-to-face teaching at the École Militaire and some working periods to the benefit of the French Army.
 The teaching seeks to cross themes with geographic approach (5 geographic zones), an approach by levels of command (from battalion level to corps level), enriched by a comparison of approaches from the civilian and the military.
 The teaching method combines didactic lessons and personal or collective reflections.
 Every day, a lecture is given to the entire class, previously prepared by each group of students in the classrooms.
-It is then followed by a perspective session lead by the trainees under supervision of each group teacher.
+It is then followed by a perspective session led by the trainees under supervision of each group teacher.

 Trainees also directly contribute to the life of the Army, by participating in major exercises, carrying out operational reflection committees on subjects of high interest for several Army headquarters.
 They also respond on short notice to all reinforcement requests from the Army (working groups, operational planning groups, reinforcement of staffs in operations, etc.).

 The personal project is freely chosen according to the professional and personal interests of the trainee during the transformation phase.
 However, it has to meet the needs or concerns of the Army.
 Conducted autonomously for 10 weeks, it can provide trainees with the chance to work in the Army, in a joint cell, in an inter-ministerial environment, in a university or even in the private sector.
 Each officer benefits from the support of a tutor who plays the role of adviser and facilitator.
 This personal project culminates in a dissertation presented at the end of schooling in front of a jury.